 Types of Compensation Under Arkansas Law

-- Medical expenses,
+- Medical costs,

 Keep all of your receipts and bills that resulted from your injuries.
 If you don’t, you won’t be able to get compensation.
 Make copies of everything, and keep them in a safe place.

-Arkansas’ Statute of Limitations for Personal Injury
+Arkansas’s Statute of Limitations for Personal Injury

-Arkansas’ Statute of Limitations says that victims have three years from the date of the accident to file a personal injury claim.
+Arkansas’s statute of limitations says that victims have three years from the date of the accident to file a personal injury claim.
 If you do not submit your claim in three years, your case will be dismissed.
 If this happens, you will likely lose your right to compensation.

-What Can the Cottrell Law Office do for you?
+What Can the Cottrell Law Office Do For You?

 A Fort Smith car accident attorney at the Cottrell Law Office will get you the results you deserve.
-As our case results reflect, we have obtained verdicts or settlements in car accident cases ranging from 100,000 to more than 300,000 in Missouri, Arkansas, and Oklahoma.
+As our case results reflect, we have obtained verdicts or settlements in car accident cases ranging from $100,000 to more than $300,000 in Missouri, Arkansas, and Oklahoma.
 We handle more than car accidents, though.
 We also handle accidents involving commercial trucks, motorcycles, defective vehicles, pedestrian collisions, and other types of accident cases.
 With more than 29 years of experience, we are dedicated to putting that experience to work to provide you with top-quality service and zealous legal representation.

 At the Cottrell Law Office, we promise to work as hard as we can to get you the compensation and justice you deserve for your accident.
-Our Fort Smith, AR car accident attorney is prepared to:
+Our Fort Smith, AR car accident attorney is prepared

 - Investigate the scene of the accident;